 Additionally, these are only monthly statistics and to get a better scope of what is happening, you need to look at a longer period of time.
 More high-end homes might be sold in one month as opposed to another.
 By looking at a longer period, you will get a better overall picture.
 It is all relative and this has to be understood when utilizing these stats.

-The most expensive home sold for $1.4M in Venezia and was new construction.
+The most expensive home sold for $1.4M in North Shore at Lake Hart and was on the market 59 days.

-The month to month changes show a decrease in the average sales price of 33% and a decrease in the median sales price of 29.6%.
-Yet, there was an increase in sales volume of 6.7% with a 1% increase in the sales to list price ratio.
+The month to month changes show a decrease in the average sales price of less than 1% and an increase in the median sales price of 1%.
+There was an increase in the sales volume of 3% with a 1% decrease in the sales to list price ratio.

 Condos, Townhomes & Villas

-The most expensive villa sold for $875,000 in Renaissance at Lake Ivanhoe and was on the market 204 days.
+The most expensive condo sold for $580K in Vizcaya and was on the market 103 days.

-The least expensive sold for $25,000 in Avalon Condo after 211 days on the market.
+The least expensive sold for $8000 in Magnolia Court Condo and was on the market for 61 days.

-The average sales price for the same period a year earlier was $259,262 with 122 days on the market and a sales to list price ratio of 95% on 112 sales.
+The average sales price for the same period a year earlier was $133,831 with 157 days on the market and a sales to list price ratio of 91% on 120 sales, an increase of 240%.

-The month to month changes show an increase in the average sales price of 201% and an increase in the median sales price of 1.9%.
-Yet, there was also an increase in sales volume of 80% with a 1% increase in the sales to list price ratio.
+The month to month changes show a decrease in the average sales price of 1% and a decrease in the median sales price of 7%.
+There was a decrease in sales volume of 7% with a 1% decrease in the sales to list price ratio.

 For information on Orlando real estate and Orlando homes for sale in addition to Orlando relocation contact Marc Grossman, your Orlando Realtor @ 407-463-1034.
 Additional information is available for Seminole County real estate, Orange County real estate, West Volusia County and South Lake County.